xuechendi/ceph/doc/dev/blkin.rst

 Now put something in usin rados, check that it made it, get it back, and remove it.::

+  ./rados mkpool test-blkin
-  rados put test-object-1 ./vstart.sh --pool=data
+  ./rados put test-object-1 ./vstart.sh --pool=test-blkin
-  rados -p data ls
+  ./rados -p test-blkin ls
-  ceph osd map data test-object-1 rados get test-object-1 ./vstart-copy.sh --pool=data
+  ./ceph osd map test-blkin test-object-1
+  ./rados get test-object-1 ./vstart-copy.sh --pool=test-blkin
   md5sum vstart*
-  rados rm test-object-1 --pool=data
+  ./rados rm test-object-1 --pool=test-blkin

 You could also use the example in ``examples/librados/``.